billplzplugin/Billplz-for-Amember/README.md

 1. Download and extract to your installation directory
 2. Enable Billplz at Configuration
 3. Configure Billplz API Key & Collection ID
-3.1.
-Input 1 for production mode, 2 for sandbox mode
+   * Input 1 for production mode or;
+   * 2 for sandbox mode
+4. Input FPX or PayPal for Billplz Auto Submit Feature (Optional)
-4. Save.
+5. Save.
 Your aMember are Billplz ready!

 # Clone Billplz Payment Gateway
 1. Clone FILE of /amember/application/default/plugins/payment/billplz.php to /amember/application/default/plugins/payment/billplz1.php